 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four characteristics of effective goal setting with your supervisee.
+-Name four characteristics of effective goal setting in supervision.

--Name four steps in an interview session with a client that might benefit the therapist-client relationship of a supervisee.
+-Name four steps in facilitating therapist-client relationship of a supervisee.

 -Explain what practical aspect Work with inner city clients often requires.